Benefits of Chlorella

 Antioxidant Properties

-Aside from being highly nutritious, chlorella is also rich in antioxidant properties.
+Chlorella is rich in antioxidant properties.
 Antioxidants can help fight damage from harmful free radicals.
 The buildup of free radicals has been linked to chronic diseases, such as cancer and heart disease (14).

 Chlorella’s plant compounds, such as chlorophyll, vitamin C, beta-carotene, lycopene, and lutein, all act as antioxidants (15).
-Studies have found that chlorella interferes with DNA aging and how genes age (16).
-Other studies demonstrated that chlorella supplements increased antioxidant levels in populations at heightened risk of oxidative damage, such as chronic cigarette smokers (17).
+Studies have found that chlorella interferes with DNA and how genes age (16).
+Other studies demonstrate that chlorella supplements increase antioxidant levels in populations at heightened risk of oxidative damage, such as chronic cigarette smokers (17).
+It would probably be a great option for vapers, too.

 Binds to Heavy Metals, Aiding in Detoxification

 Aside from being a highly nutritious superfood, chlorella is most often recognized for its detoxification abilities.
-Animal studies indicate chlorella effectively removes heavy metals and other harmful compounds from the body (18).
+Animal studies indicate that chlorella effectively removes heavy metals and other harmful compounds from the body (18,19).

 May Support & Enhance the Immune System